 When programmed with firmware P2060X04, the A2060X controls a Siemens Heliodent x-ray source, part number 5938733D3195, designed for dental use.
 The photograph below shows one of these systems fully-assembled.

 We have two of these machines.
 We removed the x-ray sources and discarded the arms.
 We damaged one of the x-ray sources by failing to switch it correctly (we failed to apply the setup signal before the activate signal).
 The other one is in an enclosure made of lead bricks with a hole in the front to let out the x-rays.

-With a cable harness, we connect our A2060X directly to the remote control terminal block in the Heliodent power supply, which is labelled X2 on the silk screen.
+With a cable harness, we connect our A2060X to the remote control terminal block in the Heliodent power supply, which is labelled X2 on the silk screen.
 By closing the correct relays, we can set up the power supply, activate the x-ray head, and select 60 kV or 70 kV maximum energy.
 The A2060X has a six-way plug, J1 with pin numbers 1-6, and the Heliodent has a terminal block, X2, with terminals 1-6 as well as a few more for the AC line inputs.
 The following table gives the connections that we make with wires from the A2060X to the Heliodent.

 For an account of experiments we performed with the Heliodent x-ray source see Pulsed Xrays and Dosimeters.